-If you have a dog and haven’t yet visited the canine oasis that is the Hillside Dog Park in Brooklyn Heights, it’s an absolute must for any energetic, friendly dog!
+If you have a dog and haven’t yet visited the canine oasis that is the Hillside Dog Park in Brooklyn Heights, WHAT ARE YOU EVEN DOING?!

 Here’s the full version of my film that screened on Thursday night, and while it is not officially a Brooklynography production (since Prohibition Bakery is in Manhattan on the Lower East Side, gasp!) the girls behind this business are still awesome because they make a fine, fine product with lots of love and care.
 Plus, it just might get ya drunk.

 The New York Food Film Festival is back again for 2013!
 Events begin tonight, with the fest’s full schedule to be found here.
 This year, my film “Prohibition Bakery,” about Brooke & Leslie and their wonderful boozy cupcakes, will be screening on Thursday’s “Edible Adventure” event, and while it’s about (gasp!) a bakery located in Manhattan, I still felt it was worth sharing.
 And I’ll be giving away a FREE ticket to the event today!
 All you have to do is follow @bklynography and tweet at me with your favorite new food item or restaurant in Brooklyn this year for a chance to win!
 Ticket value is $85 at full price!